addradio/specs/out/specification/chapter_1.md

 > **Warning**
 >
-> Prior to Icecast2 2.5.0-beta.1 the server did not return error in case a unsupported transfer encoding was used by the client.
+> Prior to Icecast2 2.5.0-beta.1 the server did not return error in case an unsupported transfer encoding was used by the client.
 Those servers only support the "identity" encoding.

 > **Note**
 >